Monday of Week 6 of Easter – First Reading

 Paul and his companions spent some time in the city.
 On a sabbath day, they went outside the city to find a place to pray.
 With so few Jews in the city, there was probably no synagogue so, as was not uncommon, they chose an outdoors venue near running water.
 In this case it would have been the bank of the Gangites River.
 By choosing such a place they could also carry out the necessary ablutions before prayer (it is clear that Paul, the Pharisee, maintained many of his old religious customs).

-Lydia was also a “worshipper of God”.
-In other words, though a Gentile she believed in the God of the Jews and followed the moral teachings of Scripture.
+Lydia was also a “worshiper of God”.
+In other words, though a Gentile, she believed in the God of the Jews and followed the moral teachings of Scripture.
 She was not, however, a full convert to Judaism.
 But, being well disposed, she “opened her heart” to what Paul was saying and accepted the Gospel message.
 Like Cornelius before her, she and her whole household (family members and servants) were all baptised.

-She then invited Paul and his companions to share the hospitality of her (probably large) house, if they truly regarded her as “a believer in the Lord”, and would brook no refusal.
+She then invited Paul and his companions to share the hospitality of her (probably large) house, if they truly regarded her as “faithful to the Lord”, and would brook no refusal.
 The wording suggests that Paul was not altogether willing to stay in such a place; in general, he tended to boast that he supported himself from what he earned by his work.
-In this case, he may have regarded Lydia’s place as too grand, or perhaps he remembered the instruction of the Master about not moving from house to house but to stay in the first place which offered hospitality.
+In this case, he may have regarded Lydia’s place as too grand, or perhaps he remembered the instruction of the Master about not moving from house to house, but to stay in the first place which offered hospitality.
 Lydia apparently was a woman who would not take ‘no’ for an answer.
 A place like hers, in fact, would make an excellent house church where the community could gather.
 So it seems that in this one case Paul did accept, and it is a compliment to Lydia’s charity and that of the other newly baptised Philippian Christians.